 Local Heritage

 As the earliest colony, Virginia provides an ideal setting for a flagship institute that reminds us of our roots and shared history.
-Housed in a reconstructed timber-frame building from the 1700s, Tusculum Institute stands as a literal testament to the importance of preserving the material culture of the past.
-On a figurative level, the house symbolizes Sweet Briar's commitment to creating a unique laboratory of history that provides instruction in environmental and historic preservation and in the local heritage of European, African, and Native Americans.
+The Tusculum Institute is dedicated to preserving the material culture of the past and Sweet Briar is committed to creating a unique laboratory of history that provides instruction in environmental and historic preservation and in the local heritage of European, African, and Native Americans.

 At Sweet Briar efforts are ongoing to research our 19th-century past as both an ante-bellum and post-bellum plantation.
 Learn more about our findings at the Sweet Briar Plantation History site and the related African American Heritage at Sweet Briar site.